rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 ##### Typeof

 The `typeof` operator allows you to create a type alias for the _type of_ any typescript variable.
 When I first read about this operator I was thinking _“Why would you want to do that?“_.
-It wasn‘t till I was converting a large amount of Javascript code to Typescript that I saw the usefulness of it.
+It wasn‘t until I was converting a large amount of Javascript code to Typescript that I saw the usefulness of it.
 Typescript is great at inferring the types of variables you’ve written. `typeof` allows you to pass around inferred types and in some cases mean that you never have to write types and interfaces at all.

 Now, that’s a lot of abstract information, how does that look in practice?

 My favourite use of `typeof` has been in a codebase I use at work where we build several ‘apps’ from one codebase.
-Each of these apps have different `constants.ts` files. `typeof` and `import()` have been incredibly valuable in automatically generating types for these files that can be passed around the codebase.
+All of these apps have different `constants.ts` files. `typeof` and `import()` have been incredibly valuable in automatically generating types for these files that can be passed around the codebase.

 ```
 // app-one/constants.ts